 Here are some of the key features you’ll want to look at when deciding which Halifax balance transfer offer might be the best option for you:

 - Length of 0% period.
 A longer 0% deal means you can pay less each month and still clear the balance at 0% interest.
 However, you’ll typically pay a bigger balance transfer fee for longer deals.
 Work out how quickly you could pay off the balance and choose the card with a 0% deal slightly higher than this.

 - Balance transfer fee.
-This will be expressed as a percentage of the balance transferred.
-This one-off fee will be charged to your credit card once the transfer is complete.
+This is expressed as a percentage of the balance transferred.
+This one-off fee is charged to your credit card once the transfer is complete.

 Other frequently asked questions

 With no annual fee, the Halifax Cashback Credit Card could be a good option for those looking to earn something back on their spending.